oLIMpus: An Effective Model for Line Intensity Mapping Auto- and Cross- Power Spectra in Cosmic Dawn and Reionization

-Recently, Refs.~\cite{Munoz:2023kkg,Cruz:2024fsv} introduced \texttt{Zeus21}\footnote{\url{https://github.com/JulianBMunoz/Zeus21}}, an effective model to fully analytically compute the 21-cm global signal and fluctuations in seconds. \texttt{Zeus21} accounts for non-locality and non-linearity in the star formation rate density by approximating this quantity by a lognormal random field (e.g.\ Ref.~\cite{Coles_1991}).
+Recently, Refs.~\cite{Munoz:2023kkg,Cruz:2024fsv} introduced \texttt{Zeus21}\footnote{\url{https://github.com/JulianBMunoz/Zeus21}}, an effective model to fully analytically compute the 21-cm global signal and fluctuations in seconds. {\texttt{Zeus21} was originally developed to compute the 21-cm power spectrum during cosmic dawn, but it is currently being extended to the Epoch of Reionization~\cite{Sklansky:2025}.
+The code } accounts for non-locality and non-linearity in the star formation rate density by approximating this quantity by a lognormal random field (e.g.\ Ref.~\cite{Coles_1991}).
 Although this approach inevitably introduces some approximations, it has been shown that \texttt{Zeus21} results are in agreement with semi-analytic simulations such as \texttt{21cmFAST}, while being orders of magnitude faster and computationally cheaper.

 In this work, we extend the \texttt{Zeus21} formalism and apply it to model the LIM power spectra of lines whose emission is associated with star formation processes.
 In our case, the building block is the line luminosity density, which we model using a second-order lognormal function of the density.
 We implement and release our approach in the publicly available code \texttt{oLIMpus}\footnoteref{olimpuslink}.
-The main advantages of \texttt{oLIMpus} are the following: \begin{itemize} \item It provides a consistent framework to model line intensities during cosmic dawn and the epoch of reionization, including both star-forming lines (OIII, OII, H$\alpha$, H$\beta$, CII, CO) and 21-cm. \item Its analytical formalism makes it possible to produce LIM non-linear auto- and cross-power spectra in seconds, through a computationally efficient alghorithm that makes it the perfect tool to explore different models and large parameter spaces, for example in the context of MCMC or other Bayesian inference analyses. \item In this first release, line luminosities are modeled based on scaling relations calibrated on state-of-the-art simulations.
+The main advantages of \texttt{oLIMpus} are the following: \begin{itemize}[itemsep=1pt,topsep=5pt] \item It provides a consistent framework to model line intensities during cosmic dawn and the epoch of reionization, including both star-forming lines (OIII, OII, H$\alpha$, H$\beta$, CII, CO) and 21-cm. \item Its analytical formalism makes it possible to produce LIM non-linear auto- and cross-power spectra in seconds, through a computationally efficient algorithm that makes it the perfect tool to explore different models and large parameter spaces, for example in the context of MCMC or other Bayesian inference analyses. \item In this first release, line luminosities are modeled based on scaling relations calibrated on state-of-the-art simulations.